billdueber/marc2solr_example/README.markdown

 Having said all that, I use `threach` in production with no problems; just program defensively.

 # CHANGES
+0.5.0
+* Started using DSL for everything.
+* Change the default doc output_to_stdout format to be easier to compare file-to-file.

 0.4.1
-: Stop using Bundler; it messes up trying to include custom code in your `lib` directory.
+* Stop using Bundler; it messes up trying to include custom code in your `lib` directory.

 0.4
-:  Update marcspec version requirement to 0.7; this changes the configuration for a custom function to indicate what module function with the key   :functionSymbol (instead of the former :moduleSymbol).
+* Update marcspec version requirement to 0.7; this changes the configuration for a custom function to indicate what module function with the key   *
+* functionSymbol (instead of the former :moduleSymbol).
 It's a module function, not any sort of method.

 0.3
-:  Updated marcspec requirement to allow custom functions to return values for multiple solr fields simultaneously, and added example to `simple_sample/index.rb` and `simple_sample/lib/marc2solr_custom.rb`
+* Updated marcspec requirement to allow custom functions to return values for multiple solr fields simultaneously, and added example to `simple_sample/index.rb` and `simple_sample/lib/marc2solr_custom.rb`

 0.2
-:  Added VERSION file and this CHANGES section
+* Added VERSION file and this CHANGES section
-:  Update to use MARCSpec v0.4, which changes the signature of custom functions.
+* Update to use MARCSpec v0.4, which changes the signature of custom functions.
 Instead of` (record, your,args)`, it's now `(doc, record, your, args)`, where `doc` is a hashlike that contains the already-computed fields.
 This allows you access to stuff you've already done in subsequent